vernemq/vernemq/docs/open_files_limit.rst

 VerneMQ can consume a large number of open file handles during normal operation.
 The Bitcask message store backend in particular may accumulate a high number of data files before it has a chance to run a merge process.

 Please note that the creation of numerous data files is normal.
-Each time VerneMQ is started Bitcask creates a new data file per partition; every so often Bitcask will merge a collection of data files into a single file to avoid accumulating file handles.
+Each time VerneMQ is started Bitcask creates a new data file; every so often Bitcask will merge a collection of data files into a single file to avoid accumulating file handles.

 Most operating systems can change the open-files limit using the ``ulimit -n`` command.
 Example: